tamjid-ahsan/Housing-price-prediction/README.md

 Optimal number of features where diminishing return starts to occur is at around 8.
+Also got a list of recommendation.